nikitastepuraighorovych-lgtm/My-qr-portfolio/README.md

 # About

-My small creative twist on portfolio in a qr code Based on CodeNerve project: https://github.com/CodeNerve/CodeNerve.github.io/tree/master Minifier for html used: https://kangax.github.io/html-minifier/ Qr generator used: https://goqr.me
+My small creative twist on portfolio in a qr code based on CodeNerve project: https://github.com/CodeNerve/CodeNerve.github.io/tree/master Minifier for html used: https://kangax.github.io/html-minifier/ Qr generator used: https://goqr.me